feast-dev/feast/docs/how-to-guides/adding-or-reusing-tests.md

 ## Structure of the test suite

+### What is the universal test suite?

+The universal test suite verifies that crucial Feast functions(e.g `get_historical_features`, `get_online_features` etc.) have the correct behavior for each of the different environments that Feast could be used in.
+These environments are combinations of an offline store, online store, and provider and the universal test suite serves to run basic functional verification against all of these different permutations.

+We use pytest [fixtures](https://docs.pytest.org/en/6.2.x/fixture.html) to accomplish this without writing excess code.

 Tests in Feast are split into integration and unit tests.

 ### Is it an integration or unit test?